netscaler/netscaler-helm-charts/examples/servicegraph/README.md

    ![](images/vpx-analytics.png)

-3. Vserver configured on the VPX will be listed.
+3. Vserver configured on the VPX is displayed.

 4. License the vserver with name `netflix-<VIP IP>_80_http`, if it is not licensed.
-To license, select the `vserver` and Click `License`.
+To license, select the `vserver` and click `License`.

    ![](images/vserver-list.png)

    ![](images/licensed-vserver.png)

-#### Disovering Vserver Configuration of Tier-2 Citrix ADC CPX
+## Disovering Vserver Configuration of Tier-2 Citrix ADC CPX

-1. Navigate to `Networks > Instances > Citrix ADC` and choose `CPX` instance with name prefix with `adc-netflix-cpx` in Citrix ADM.
+1. Navigate to `Networks > Instances > Citrix ADC` and choose `CPX` instance with the name prefix with `adc-netflix-cpx` in Citrix ADM.

-2. Select the `CPX` fromt the list and choose `Configure Analytics` under `Select Action`.
+2. Select the `CPX` from the list and choose `Configure Analytics` under `Select Action`.

    ![](images/cpx-analytics.png)

-3. Citrix ADM polls the CPX in the interval of 10mins.
-If the page does not list vserver then you can manually poll the CPX.
+3. Citrix ADM polls the CPX in the interval of 10 mins.
+If the page does not list vserver, then you can manually poll the CPX.

    ![](images/cpx-analytics-blank.png)

-4. For manual Polling CPX:
+4. For manual polling CPX:

     a.
 Navigate to `Networks > Networking Functions` and click `Poll Now`.

     ![](images/poll-page.png)

     b.
 Click `Select Instances`.
-You will get list of Instances.
+You will get list of instances.

     ![](images/poll-now.png)